Estate Planning for Pets in the DC Area

 - Make sure that your potential caretaker’s lifestyle matches your pets’ needs

 Your pets are a beloved part of your family.
 Unfortunately, pets are overlooked in proper estate planning.
-To ensure that the four legged members of your family are properly cared for consider adding your pets to your comprehensive estate plan.
+To ensure that the four-legged members of your family properly care for considering adding your pets to your comprehensive estate plan.

 When plan your estate to provide for your pets there are a few considerations that you should keep in mind.

-Pets TrustsA: Despite the fact that a last will and testament does not have the mechanisim to properly care for your pets, a properly written pet trust is an ideal planning tool to make sure your dog or cat is provided for.
+Pets TrustsA: Despite the fact that the last will and testament do not have the mechanism to properly care for your pets, a properly written pet trust is an ideal planning tool to make sure your dog or cat is provided for.
 Customarily your pet trust will appoint someone as your pet caretaker and provide monies to care for your pet.
-Typically, trustee.when the last of your pet is no longer living, the balance of whatever monies have been set aside for you pets care can either revert back to the residue of the trust for distribution to beneficiaries or be given to a charity, such as an animal shelter or other organization that you would like to benefit. .
+Typically, the trustee. when the last of your pet is no longer living, the balance of whatever monies have been set aside for you pets care can either revert back to the residue of the trust for distribution to beneficiaries or be given to a charity, such as an animal shelter or other organization that you would like to benefit.

 The answer depends on various factors: